|

 who were much taller... (read about this anecdote).

-This kind of stupid vision was shared all over Europe.
+This kind of stupid vision was shared all over Europe, even by

 of this anti-Americanism) is the age of the myth of "the ungrateful Yankee" : arrogant, thinking only of money, no manners,